yaelabu/shimon.github.io/_pages/Background.md

 Over the years my research aimed to uncover the fundamental mathematical principles governing both types of neural networks.
 Since I started my faculty position in the Technion, I focused on artificial neural networks, in the context of machine learning.

-## Past and current Research interests
+## Past and current research interests

 My research so far covered many aspects of neural networks and deep learning.
 See below more information on a few open questions that interested me during my academic life.